Ricardinho (freestyle football)

 Ricardo Fabiano Chahini de Araujo (born 16 February 1998), also known as Ricardinho, is a Brazilian freestyle footballer from Belém do Pará, who was the 2019 Red Bull Street Freestyle world champion.

 Career

 Ricardinho started freestyle football in 2009 when he was 10 years old.

+He was a candidate to win one of the ten spots in the "Pipoca" group of the twenty-sixth season of Big Brother Brasil in 2026, but was surpassed by Brígido Neto in the popular vote.